python/cpython/Doc/library/urllib.request.rst

    :class:`Request` object.

-   *data* may be a string specifying additional data to send to the server, or ``None`` if no such data is needed.
-Currently HTTP requests are the only ones that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.
-   *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
+   *data* may be a string specifying additional data to send to the server, or ``None`` if no such data is needed. *data* may also be an iterable object and in that case Content-Length value must be specified in the headers.
+Currently HTTP requests are the only ones that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.  *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
 The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format. urllib.request module uses HTTP/1.1 and includes ``Connection:close`` header in its HTTP requests.

    The optional *timeout* parameter specifies a timeout in seconds for